-Paintings in the style of Naïve Fold Art by Daphne Stephenson have been increasing in popularity, a phenomenon brought about by an exhibition on the life and possessions of Mexican naïve fold artist Frida Kahlo.
+Paintings in the style of Naïve Folk Art by Daphne Stephenson have been increasing in popularity, a phenomenon brought about by an exhibition on the life and possessions of Mexican naïve fold artist Frida Kahlo.

 Stephenson, based at Wimbledon Art Studios, has been an artist and designer for more than 35 years, previously working as an in–house designer for luxury shop Halcyon Days.

 After holding a week-long exhibition in Earls Court last Autumn and exhibiting “Adam and Eve” at the Royal Academy she was approached with a commission for a film.

 Following the success of ‘Frida Kahlo: Making Herself up’ exhibition at the Victoria and Albert Museum the obsession with Frida and subsequently her art style is reaching new levels.

 The exhibition opened on the 16th June runs until November 4th 2018 and shows her everyday possessions.

 Kahlo, an artist who pushed the boundaries of art by adopting a ‘naïve folk art’ style gained inspiration from world that surrounded her.

 Kahlo who originated from Mexico died aged 47 in 1954, often used themes of nature within her work to create new style of “surrealism”.